explainwf-popets2023/explainwf-popets2023.github.io/README.md

 of running the Shadow simulations, we do not expect these to be used directly by future researchers and therefore we do not provide precise documentation for them.
 Finally, we provide some details about our patched version of wget2.

+You will want to have a copy of the artifact if you intend to work with our data or run our scripts.
+You can obtain a copy of the repository from Github with:

+    git clone git@github.com:explainwf-popets2023/explainwf-popets2023.github.io.git

 We have broken our artifact into multiple parts, each of which is described on its own subpage of this site: